Keksuccino/FancyMenu/README.md

 ![](preview/options.gif)

-It is possible to render frames with transparent backgrounds, which can be very useful when it comes to rendering animations as menu decoration.
+It is possible to render frames with transparent backgrounds, which can be very useful when it comes to displaying animations as menu decoration.

 ## Customization Tools